mritools/fast_upfirdn/README.md

-# separable n-dimensional convolution using CuPy
+# separable n-dimensional convolution on the CPU and GPU

 The core low-level function implemented here is an equivalent of [scipy.signal.upfirdn] but with support for both CPU (via [NumPy]) and GPU